-Someone on Quora.com asked me, “How long must I take ballroom dance lessons until I feel confident on the dance floor?”
-Wanting to learn ballroom or club-style dancing is a decision lots of people struggle with.
+Someone on Quora.com once asked me, “How long must I take ballroom dance lessons until I feel confident on the dance floor?”
+Whether to take ballroom or club-style dance lessons is a decision lots of people struggle with.
 Mainly, because they don’t know what to expect.
 Here’s the lowdown.

-The amount of time it takes to become a confident dancer depends on quite a few things.
+The amount of time it takes to become a confident dancer depends on a few things.

-A great social dancer knows all the popular dances and has quite a few steps at his or her disposal.
-Self-assured, well-trained dancers can lead or follow good dancers, as well as, not so good dancers.
+On the other hand, a great social dancer knows all the popular dances and has quite a few steps at his or her disposal.
+Not only that, self-assured, well-trained dancers can lead or follow good dancers and those who aren’t good yet.
 In addition, they make their partners feel good about the dance.

 In order to estimate how long it will take you to feel confident, we’d have to know exactly how confident you want to be.
-Do you mean get-by, great, or something in between?
+Therefore, the question is, do you mean get-by, great, or something in between?

 Most ballroom dance studios will recommend that you take a combination of private lessons, group classes, and dance parties.
 Assuming that’s the case, here are a few ways to make the best use of the time you put into becoming a confident dancer.